dsg-titech/simblock-visualizer/README.md

 - If no files have been uploaded yet, this visualizer displays the visualization for the default output file as a demonstration.
 - Note: This visualizer supports only the default setting for a list of regions ― `BlockChainSimulator.settings.NetworkConfiguration#REGION_LIST`.

-The Correspondence of each visible object is as follows:
+The correspondence of each visible object is as follows:
-- A circle: a blockchain node.
+- Circle: a blockchain node.
     - The coordinates (latitude and longitude) are randomly determined around the region of the node.
     - The color is associated with the latest block of the node.
-- A large circle: a miner node at the timestamp.
+- Large circle: a miner of the block corresponding to the color.
-- An edge: a propagation from a node to another node at the timestamp.
+- Edge: a propagation from a node to another node at the timestamp.

-## Development
+## For developers

 #### Setup